Helping Stress and Stress Management with Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy

 Eustress or distress?

 A certain amount of stress, usually of a low level, is often necessary to help us to achieve certain things.
 For instance, meeting deadlines at work, or obtaining peak performance in a sporting activity for example.
 This is termed ‘eustress’.
 It is usually temporary and rarely causes major problems.
 In fact, we tend to get a sense of achievement afterwards.
 However, if our survival response is activated regularly and repeatedly, it causes ‘distress’.
 Chronic distress can develop into problems which we call ‘chronic stress’.
-It is simply our survival response being activated way too often.
+It is simply our survival response being activated over and over again.

 - Anxiety or panic attacks